 Flaws in Traditional Costing System

 There are two flaws in this approach:

-- The product’s price is based on its cost, but no‑one might want to buy at that price.
-The product might incorporate features which customers do not value and therefore do not want to pay for, and competitors’ products might be cheaper, or at least offer better value for money.
+- The product’s price is based on its cost, but no one might want to buy it at that price.
+The product might incorporate features that customers do not value and therefore do not want to pay for.
+Competitors’ products might be cheaper or offer better value for money.
 This flaw is addressed by target costing.

 - The costs incorporated are the current costs only.
 They are the marginal costs plus a share of the fixed costs for the current accounting period.
-There may be other important costs which are not part of these categories, but without which the goods could not have been made.
+Other important costs may not be part of these categories, but without which the goods could not have been made.

 Target costing is a process that involves setting cost levels needed to meet the target price.
-Target costing has been shown to be effective in reducing costs of manufacturing by focusing on the most efficient ways of manufacturing while minimizing the manufacturing lead time.
-The target cost approach occurs at every point during the production process, starting with production planning where savings are identified.
-It also focuses on production by identifying the necessary changes to the design, layout and procedures in order to reduce costs.
+Target costing effectively reduces manufacturing costs by focusing on the most efficient ways of manufacturing while minimising the manufacturing lead time.
+The target cost approach occurs at every point during the production process, starting with planning where savings are identified.
+It also focuses on production by identifying the necessary changes to the design, layout, and procedures to reduce costs.